derec30240/ChineseIdGenerator/README.md

    During the generation process, the progress bar and the total number of combinations will be displayed.

-   After the generation is completed, all valid results will be automatically saved to `YYYYMMDD_HHMMSS.txt` in the same directory.
+   After the generation is completed, all valid results will be automatically saved to `yyyyMMdd_HHmmss.txt` in the same directory.
 One of the sample numbers will be displayed together with its corresponding administrative division.

 ## Example